cinnData/DataSci/[DS-02] String data in Python.md

 ## Strings as sequences

-In Python, strings and lists are two types of **sequences**, and for many purposes, a string can be regarded as a list of characters.
-So, some basic tools are common to lists and strings.
-For instance, the function `len()` gives you the number of characters of a string:
+In Python, strings and lists are two types of **sequences**, and, for many purposes, a string can be regarded as a list of characters.
+So, some basic methods are common to lists and strings.
+Let us see this with a simple example.

 ```
 In [1]: iese = 'IESE Business School'
 ```

+First, the function `len()` gives you the number of characters of a string:

 ```
 In [2]: len(iese)